dij0s/PETAL/thesis/bachelor_thesis.typ

 Recently, the term "AI agent" has become a buzzword, leading to frequent misuse.
 Most definitions (#ref(<WhatAreAI2024>), #ref(<WhatAreAI>)) agree that the key behavior that distinguishes AI agents from other solutions is their degree of autonomy as they are able to operate and make decisions independently to achieve a set goal.

-The complete solution whose sole task is urban energy planning aligns with this definition, as do each of its individual components.
+The complete solution, whose sole task is urban energy planning, aligns with this definition, as do each of its individual components.
 Therefore, the term "AI agent" will be used to describe both the entire system and its subsystems.

 Human conversations rely on context and prior knowledge and so does the system's architecture.
 To deliver a conversational experience, it is essential that the architecture is built to effectively preserve and re-use this context throughout the discussion.
 One might suggest that the straightforward approach to maintaining conversational context is to include all previous exchanges with the user.
 However, this method can be very inefficient and comes at great cost.